-Distributed hypertables are used in multi-node clusters.
-A distributed hypertable is a hypertable that automatically partitions data into chunks across multiple machines, while still acting like a single continuous table across all time.
+Distributed hypertables are created on access nodes in multi-node clusters and allow spreading data across multiple physical machines, while still acting like a single continuous table across all time.
 In most cases, distributed hypertables work the same way as regular hypertables, including inserting, querying, and altering them.
+However, certain limitations exist so it is important to study the documentation before deciding on whether this is the right solution for you.

-You can run distributed hypertables in the same database as regular hypertables
+You can use distributed hypertables in the same database as regular

-and non-distributed objects might not work as expected.
-For example, when you
+objects might not work as expected.
+For example, when you set

-set permissions on a distributed hypertable, they work only if the roles are
+permissions on a distributed hypertable, they work only if the roles

 Inserting data into a distributed hypertable works in much the same way as